 “How I lost 50 Pounds?”
 I have been asked over and over again.
-So I decided to write the blog.
+So I decided to write this blog.
 By popular demand.

 From October 2018 till October 2019, I videotaped myself at 4 different points to track my transformation.